j2jteams/j2jteams.github.io/content/docs/guides/ai/AI.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---

-That's a fantastic direction!
-Here's a **brief, foundational introduction** to kick off your AI teaching journey — structured similarly to the Java history format we used earlier:

----

-# 🤖 A Brief History & Purpose of Learning AI (Artificial Intelligence)

----

 ## 🧠 What is AI?

 Artificial Intelligence is the science of **building machines and software that can think, learn, and make decisions** — much like humans do.